Daphni Monastery: Mosaics

 According to the Encyclopædia Britannica, "the ensemble represents a visualization of the Christian cosmos, its effect created by an intricately conceived interplay of pictures and architecture.
 Space in fact fuses the decoration into one giant image, in which the ruler, hailed by the prophets surrounding him, presides in his sphere above the host of saints that people the lower part of the room."

-Other important mosaics include: Prayers of Joachim and Anna, Annunciation of Joachim, The Virgin with Anna, Annunciation of the Mother of God, The Baptism of Christ, The Washing of the Disciples, Entering Jerusalem, Christ at the Last Supper, The Crucifixion, The Resurrection, Dormition of the Mother of God, Angel to Receive the Mother of God, Prophet Sophonia, St. Bacchus.
+Other important mosaics include: Prayers of Joachim and Anna, Annunciation of Joachim, The Virgin with Anna, The Washing of the Disciples, Christ at the Last Supper, The Crucifixion, The Resurrection, Dormition of the Mother of God, Angel to Receive the Mother of God, Prophet Sophonia, and St. Bacchus.

 Byzantine art often survives as an ecclesiastical art.
 The Daphni Monastery was built during a period of renaissance in culture and art and a return to classical traditions.
-The figures in the mosaics are more naturalistically represented, and they blend more smoothly into their surroundings The decoration of the monastery is inspired by the spirit of the times.
+The figures in the mosaics are more naturalistically represented, and they blend more smoothly into their surroundings.
+The decoration of the monastery is inspired by the spirit of the times.
 Faces are dematerialized, austere and depicted with unemotional expressions.
-The bodies are heavy and rigid, common characteristics in depicting the icons of the Bishops, Monks and the Martyrs.
-The pictorial perspective, the figure styles and gestures, the modeling of the figures along with simplicity of design, and the dazzling splendor of color reflecting from the gold and silver tesserae distinguish the Daphni mosaics among the mosaics of the eleventh and twelfth centuries as particularly grand specimens of Byzantine art in general.
+The bodies are heavy and rigid, common characteristics in depicting the icons of the Bishops, Monks, and the Martyrs.
+The pictorial perspective, the figure styles and gestures, the modeling of the figures along with simplicity of design, and the dazzling splendor of color reflecting from the gold and silver tesserae distinguish the Daphni mosaics, among the mosaics of the eleventh and twelfth centuries, as particularly grand specimens of Byzantine art in general.